20 Good movies to Learn Korean

 Keep your tissues ready while viewing this heartfelt comedy film.

-They decided to help him see his daughter.
-And so make a deal to bring her to the cell and be with her father.
+They decided to help him see his daughter, so they made a deal to bring her to the cell and have her be with her father.

-A real-life incident took place in Chuncheon of Korea.
+A real-life incident took place in Chuncheon, Korea.

 The police tortured a man inside a jail under the charges of rape and murder of a 9-year-old girl.
-This incident took place on September 27, 1972, and they acquitted him in November 2008.
+This incident occurred on September 27, 1972, and they acquitted him in November 2008.

-The movie offers a great way to learn colloquialism in Korean.
+The movie offers a great way to learn colloquialisms in Korean.
 This can encourage you to gain an upper-intermediate level of Korean.

 16. How to Steal a Dog (개를 훔치는 완변한 방법), 2014

-This film will indeed steal your heart with the combination of cute dogs and adorable kids as the main cast.
-Ji So (Lee Re), a young girl whose father goes bankrupt, now has nowhere else to go and has also lost shelter.
+This film will steal your heart with the combination of cute dogs and adorable kids as the main cast.
+Ji So (Lee Re), a young girl whose father went bankrupt, now has nowhere else to go and has lost shelter.

-One day, a poster comes in front of her eyes that says the owner will reward $500 for their missing dog.
+One day, a poster in front of her says the owner will reward $500 for their missing dog.

 Witnessing the amount on the notice, Ji So borrows or kidnaps dogs belonging to wealthy families to earn rewards from them.

-The filmmaker took the story from a novel of the same name by Barbara O’Connor.
+The filmmaker took the story from Barbara O’Connor’s novel of the same name.
 The cast includes many more child actors, which makes it even more endearing to watch.

 The words and syntax are easy to grasp and suit the comprehensive skills of elementary students.